Leadership for Resilience

 THE TEAM APPROACH

-Five interdisciplinary teams of about five persons per team (all five from the same organization/ community, each team including at least one nurse) will be recruited.
+Five interdisciplinary teams of about five persons per team (all five from the same organization/ community, each team including at least one nurse) were be recruited.
 The interdisciplinary team from one organization would likely comprise a physician, a nurse, another patient care professional who is not a physician or a nurse (such as a psychologist or a social worker), a non-clinician (such as a human resources professional or administrator), and a fifth teammate of their choosing from their workplace or community, who may be another nurse.
 To successfully handle the difficult challenge of nurse retention may require the group approach.
 The propensity to take risks is increased in the presence of collective action, and small groups act less conservatively than individuals.
 The innovations required to address intractable problems require the leaders involved to take risks.
 Health care system reform, including strategies for nurse retention, will also involve taking some risks or trying out some new approaches.
 The solitary nurse working in a health care hierarchy to affect system change simply has the decks stacked against her.
 Conversely, when a group of interested, diverse professionals comes together by choice to affect a change that is important to them all, it is more likely that there will be an impact.

 - Time away from work for up to five employees in different positions for 12 days during the year

 - Reliable internet access to post information and updates to the RIHEL website

 - Senior level engagement in the project goal of the team and conceptual support for the project